-The Dominican Republic Cocaine and Other Drugs Problem
+Cocaine and Other Drugs in the Dominican Republic

 But interdiction efforts began to clamp down on Colombian operations.
 The Colombian drug cartels began to hand off much of the transport and sales of their drugs to other groups.
 As some of the Atlantic sea lanes that had previously been used by Colombia go-fast boats were under heavy surveillance, the Mexican drug traffickers picked up much of the burden of transport and conveyed the drugs across overland routes or along the Eastern Pacific.